mitre/Matching-Extension/README.md

 #### Requires
- - NetLogo 6.1.1 is installed and runnable on local machine.
+ - NetLogo 6.1.1 is installed on local machine.

 ### NetLogo Installation